 Are Non-Compete Agreements Enforceable?

-Non-competes can be enforceable but it’s highly dependent on a number of factors such as the state the non-compete is in, if there’s a protectable interest and if the clause is fair.
-Non-competes are governed by state law and each state has its own restrictions on the use of non-competes.
-Non-competes could be unenforceable for many reasons including if they are too restrictive, are too vague, or go against state laws.
+Non-competes can be enforceable, but it depends on several factors, such as the state the non-compete is in, if there’s a protectable interest, and if the clause is fair.
+Non-competes are governed by state law, and each state has restrictions on using non-competes.
+Non-competes could be unenforceable for many reasons, including if they are too restrictive, vague, or go against state laws.

 What States Are Non-Compete Agreements Not Enforceable?

 The states where non-compete agreements are not enforceable are California, North Dakota, and Oklahoma.
-In these three states and the District of Columbia, non-compete agreements are nearly entirely banned.
+Non-compete arrangements are nearly entirely banned in these three states and the District of Columbia.

 How Long is a Non-Compete Agreement Good For?

-A non-compete is good for as long as stated in the agreement.
+A non-compete is good, as stated in the agreement.
 Typically, six months or less is the stated duration and is a reasonable amount of time.
 In some cases, a non-compete could be enforceable for years.
-It depends on the needs of the company and the parties involved to how long a non-compete agreement lasts.
+It depends on the needs of the company and the parties involved as to how long a non-compete agreement lasts.

 How To Get Out Of A Non-Compete Agreement

 - Prove your employer is in breach of contract – If you’re signed into a non-compete clause or agreement as part of a contract, such as an employment contract, ensure the other aspects of the contract are met.
-If there’s a breach of contract you may be able to terminate the contract and therefore the non-compete clause.
+If there’s a breach of contract, you may be able to terminate the agreement and, therefore, the non-compete clause.

 - Prove the agreement is for an unreasonable duration – If you’re locked into a non-compete clause or agreement for what feels like an unreasonable length of time, you may be able to get it overturned in court, depending on what state you live in, your job, and the industry.

-- Prove the agreement is unreasonable in the geographical distance restricted – If the non-compete is too broad or too far-reaching in restricting where you can engage in the same or similar business activities then you may be able to have the non-compete voided in court.
+- Prove the agreement is unreasonable in the geographical distance restricted – If the non-compete is too broad or too far-reaching in limiting where you can engage in the same or similar business activities, you may be able to have the non-compete voided in court.

-- Prove there’s no real interest to enforce – Many non-compete agreements and clauses set out to protect legitimate business interests, but a lot of the time many employers overreach these interests and enforce non-competes on low-level employees unfairly.
-Unless the non-compete is protecting trade secrets, specialized training, or some other proprietary material then it could be terminated.
+- Prove there’s no genuine interest to enforce – Many non-compete agreements and clauses set out to protect legitimate business interests.
+Still, a lot of the time, many employers overreach these interests and enforce non-competes on low-level employees unfairly.
+It could be terminated if the non-compete protects trade secrets, specialized training, or other proprietary material.

-- Prove that trade secrets aren’t really secrets – If trade secrets the employer is trying to protect are already readily available to the public, or anyone in the industry you’re working in, your non-compete may not be enforceable.
+- Prove that trade secrets aren’t secrets – If the employer is trying to protect are already readily available to the public or anyone in the industry you’re working in, your non-compete may not be enforceable.

-- Prove that public health or safety would not be served – This is really only applicable to specialized scientific and health areas such as doctors and nurses.
-If there’s a shortage of workers in a specific area that affects public health then you may be able to override the non-compete even if it’s completely fair and legal.
+- Prove that public health or safety would not be served – This only applies to specialized scientific and health areas such as doctors and nurses.
+If there’s a shortage of workers in a specific area that affects public health, you may be able to override the non-compete even if it’s completely fair and legal.